RBigData/glmrgame/README.md

 🚨 Highly experimental 🚨

-glmrgame (pronounced "glimmer-game") is a package for glm-like computations run on gpu's, with computations distributed over MPI.
+glmrgame (pronounced "glimmer-game") is a package for glm-like computations in R ("glimmer") run on gpu's (video game hardware), with computations distributed over MPI.

 ## Installation